Collective Worship Schedule

 Assembly topics covered in the Spring term 2018

-This half term assemblies have focused on aspirations - What will we become when we are older?
+Assemblies have focused on aspirations - What will we become when we are older?

 - What inspired famous people to take the path they have and what did they need to do in order to get there?